sergeybe/angdroid/trunk/README.txt

 How to compile Angband Native port for Android.

-For build code you should use Ant 1.7.1.
+To build, you should use Ant 1.7.1.
 See here http://ant.anache.org/.

 1. Copy this source to Angband source tree in ./angband-3.X.X.XXXX/src/android/

-2. Apply patch android.patch in ./angband-3.X.X.XXXX directory.
+2. cd to ./angband-3.X.X.XXXX/src directory, apply android.patch with:

+patch -i android/android.patch

 3. Create build.properties file and add ndk-location and sdk-location properties: